 20.0 Murfreesboro Housing Authority owned housing

-Units owned by the Murfreesboro Housing Authority and not receiving subsidy under any other program are eligible housing units for Housing Choice Voucher holders.
+Units owned by the Murfreesboro Housing Authority (see definition) and not receiving subsidy under any other program are eligible housing units for Housing Choice Voucher holders.
 In order to comply with Federal regulation, the Murfreesboro Housing Authority will do the following:

 The Murfreesboro Housing Authority will make available through the briefing process both orally and in writing the availability of Murfreesboro Housing Authority owned units (notification will also include other properties owned/managed by the private sector available to Housing Choice Voucher holders).